 12. The Stand Comedy Club

 Edinburgh is famed for its annual Festival Fringe, the largest arts festival in the world, but you don't need to visit in August to be guaranteed some laughs.
-The Stand Comedy Club has seen some of the UK's most popular comedians take to its stage, from Frankie Boyle to Sarah Millican and many more.
+One of the cool places in Edinburgh to see a comedy gig is The Stand Comedy Club.
+Popular comedians who have taken to its stage include Frankie Boyle, Sarah Millican, Kevin Bridges and many more.

 Do you have a favourite place in Edinburgh that you think the world should know about?
-Why not head over to our iKnow Scotland community forum and sing its praises!
+Share your experiences with us on our social channels using #OnlyinScotland.